 With energy prices soaring, on 26 May 2022 the UK Government announced several measures to help.
-One is that every household will receive an energy rebate of £400 in the Autumn.
+One is that every household will receive £400 in the Autumn.

 Originally, householders were told by the UK Government that they would receive £200, which had to be paid back over five years.
 At National Energy Action we spoke out against this plan, as the loan, dubbed ‘heat now, pay later’ would plunge the most vulnerable into debt and deeper fuel poverty.
 We were pleased to hear that the UK Government have now decided to double the amount and that it is now a rebate, meaning it does not have to be repaid.

 How high will energy bills get this winter?

 Many people struggle to heat their homes.
 Prices rose 54% in April, bringing the average bill to almost £2,000 per year.
 Ofgem predict that the average bill from October could be £2,800.
 That’s why the new measures are much needed and welcomed by National Energy Action.

 Our CEO Adam Scorer said: “This vast increase would have pushed millions of households into destitution, turning to desperate measures to stay warm at home.
 Without additional support, we were facing an utterly disastrous winter.
 The Chancellor’s new package averts the darkest of outcomes, offering some hope to the millions of fuel poor households across the UK.”

 Donating your energy rebate